 Knowledge Base/Sharing of Implementation Content

 Parties jointly and separately create content related to implementation and education of data science.
-Parties generally agree to expose each other’s content in free, publicly available sections of the Parties’ websites.
+Each Party may publicly promote each other’s publicly available content, including by linking to publicly available sections of the other Party’s website.
 While these specific links and content may change from time to time, parties agree that the purpose of this portion of the collaboration is to make useful implementation content free and publicly available.
-For example, if PHUSE website contains implementation content, R Consortium may hyperlink to this content but may not limit access to only members nor may this content be placed behind a paywall.
+For example, if PHUSE website contains implementation content, R Consortium may hyperlink to this content.

 Parties agree to communicate regularly which specific content is being shared so as to ensure that hyperlinks are not broken unintentionally.